zithro/qubes-doc/arch-spec-0.3.md

 Particularly dangerous is the ACPI's interpreted language, ACPI Machine Language, or AML, that is used to describe how certain power-management operations should be accomplished by the underlying OS.

-(^10) Dom0 cannot modify the hypervisor memory, while the hypervisor can modify Dom0 memory.
+(^10^) Dom0 cannot modify the hypervisor memory, while the hypervisor can modify Dom0 memory.
 Still, Dom0 can access and modify all the memory of all the other VMs in the system.
-(^11) In the chapter dedicated to GUI subsystem, there is a detailed discussion about potential benefits of having the GUI subsystem hosted in a separate domain, and why those benefits are, in the authors opinion, not worth the effort.
+(^11^) In the chapter dedicated to GUI subsystem, there is a detailed discussion about potential benefits of having the GUI subsystem hosted in a separate domain, and why those benefits are, in the authors opinion, not worth the effort.
-(^12) E.g. in case of most mainstream OSes, which do not use VT-d, it is possible to prepare a specially programmed PCMCIA card that, when inserted into the laptop, can automatically compromise the machine, e.g. by installing a rootkit or backdoor.
+(^12^) E.g. in case of most mainstream OSes, which do not use VT-d, it is possible to prepare a specially programmed PCMCIA card that, when inserted into the laptop, can automatically compromise the machine, e.g. by installing a rootkit or backdoor.
 In that case any laptop left unattended for just a few minutes is subject to such an attack.

-It has been demonstrated first by John Heasman^13 , and later by Loic Duflot^14.
+It has been demonstrated first by John Heasman^13^, and later by Loic Duflot^14^.
 Malware that is capable of re- flashing the BIOS, or gain control early in the boot process, e.g. as a result of MBR infection, can replace the original ACPI tables in memory with malicious ones, so that when later the OS will be interpreting (executing) the AML methods, the attacker's code will compromise the OS.

 Such an attack could thus theoretically be used by an attacker who gained control over the storage domain (see later chapter for details about storage domain implementation).
-The attacker could then modify the boot loader, e.g. the MBR or GRUB, so that the code modify the ACPI tables that are later passed on to Xen and Dom0 kernel.
+The attacker could then modify the boot loader, e.g. the MBR or GRUB, so that the code modifies the ACPI tables that are later passed on to Xen and Dom0 kernel.
 Xen doesn't interpret ACPI AML methods, but Dom0 kernel does.
-Thus the attacker can thus potentially use this attack to compromise Dom0, despite Intel TXT being used to assure trusted boot (see later for trusted boot description in Qubes)^15.
+Thus the attacker can potentially use this attack to compromise Dom0, despite Intel TXT being used to assure trusted boot (see later for trusted boot description in Qubes)^15^.

-#### Preventing ACPI abusing attacks
+#### Preventing ACPI abusing attacks (OUTDATED)

 Even though the attacker would need to first gain control over the storage domain in order to proceed with this attack, in Qubes architecture we would like to assume that the storage domain compromise is security non-critical, so it's important to consider workarounds to prevent this attack.

-1. **Disable ACPI processing in Dom0.** This is the most straightforward solution, but might not be suitable for most users, especially for laptop users.
+**1. Disable ACPI processing in Dom0.** This is the most straightforward solution, but might not be suitable
+    for most users, especially for laptop users.
 After all power management is an important feature of mod- ern platforms.
-2. **Verify ACPI methods.** Theoretically it might be possible to somehow verify if the particular ACPI method is not malicious before executing it, e.g. if it only access the power-management related I/O registers.
+**2. Verify ACPI methods.** Theoretically it might be possible to somehow verify if the particular ACPI method
+    is not malicious before executing it, e.g. if it only accesses the power-management related I/O registers.
     Creating such an ACPI verifier might however be non-trivial and we are not aware of any research in this area.
 **3. Measure ACPI methods as part of the TXT launch.** The TXT loader (e.g. tboot.gz) can be modified
-    so that it first copies the platform ACPI tables onto the TXT heap^16 , and later measures them (with the results places in e.g. PCR18 register).
+    so that it first copies the platform ACPI tables onto the TXT heap^16^, and later measures them (with the results places in e.g. PCR18 register).
 This would prevent any modifications of the ACPI tables after the system initial installation (we naturally assume that the platform's original ACPI tables were not mali- cious).
-However, as pointed out by Loic Duflot^17 , effective measuring of ACPI tables might be non-trivial, because of their highly nested nature (one table pointed out by a pointer in another table, etc).
+However, as pointed out by Loic Duflot^17^, effective measuring of ACPI tables might be non-trivial, because of their highly nested nature (one table pointed out by a pointer in another table, etc).
 **4. Provide good known ACPI tables.** Instead of measuring the ACPI tables, we might copy the original
     ACPI tables (that we observed during the installation of the system, again we assume the system is not-